MicrosoftDocs/azure-devops-yaml-schema/task-reference/vstest-v2.md

 **`runInParallel`** - **Run tests in parallel on multi-core machines**<br>
 `boolean`.
 Default value: `False`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-If set, tests will run in parallel leveraging available cores of the machine.
-This will override the MaxCpuCount if specified in your runsettings file.
-[Click here](https://aka.ms/paralleltestexecution) to learn more about how tests are run in parallel.
+If set to `true`, tests are run in parallel and leverage available cores of the machine.
+This will override the `MaxCpuCount` if specified in your `runsettings` file.
+Learn more about how [tests are run in parallel](https://devblogs.microsoft.com/devops/parallel-test-execution/).
 <!-- :::editable-content-end::: -->
 <br>